SamIsHuman/Easy-Weather/README.md

 ## How to Use It

 The design works great on your phone or desktop, so you're covered either way.
-Just head over to (....), open it up in your browser, search for your city, and you're done.
+Just head over to (https://easyweather.free.nf/), open it up in your browser, search for your city, and you're done.

+## How to Use It

+If the webite shows any type of DNS-Error , try changing your DNS to Google(1.1.1.1)

 ---